lf-edge/eve/docs/LOGGING.md

 The size of the gzip file is limited to 50 KBytes due to the northbound queueing configuration.
 If the compressed file is larger than the limit, it will be split and compressed into two separate gzip files.
-The gzip filename is encoded with current timestamp in Unix milliseconds, such as 'dev.log.upload.1600831551491.gz' for device log, and with timestamp and application UUID such as 'app.62195aa9-7db4-4ac0-86d3-d8abe0ff0ea9.log.1599186248917.gz' for application logs.
+The gzip filename is encoded with current timestamp in Unix milliseconds, such as 'dev.log.1600831551491.gz' for device log, and with timestamp and application UUID such as 'app.62195aa9-7db4-4ac0-86d3-d8abe0ff0ea9.log.1599186248917.gz' for application logs.
+The words "keep" or "upload" are not part of the gzip filename, but the directory name where the gzip file is stored indicates the purpose of the log file.
 The metadata such as device-UUID, the image partition, and image version or app Name for application are encoded as part of the gzip metadata header along with the gzip file.

 Upon the device restart, any unfinished temporary log files of previous life left in /persist/newlog/collect directory will be first moved and compressed by newlogd daemon into their upload gzip directories before any current log events are written onto the disk.